M.Des. in Earth Education and Communication

 - Ability to build a guiding principle for life, a way of being and making which places the earth first.

-Students shooting a film on FRA, Billing, Himachal Pradesh, Photo Courtesy: Srishti Films
+Students shooting a film, Photo Courtesy: Srishti Films

 - You can work as curators in museums and galleries.